ultimachine/ATX-PSU-Dev-Board/docs/user-manual.md

 Now is a good opportunity to check that all connections were soldered well.
 Ideally the solder should wick up the lead onto the other side of the board.
 It should also have a nice tapered look.
 Add some flux and reheat the joint to touch-up the connections if needed. \\

 Now is a good opportunity to inspect the solder joints.
-Since the connectors and fuses on this board might carry a good amount of current you want a good solder flow.
+Since the connectors and fuses on this board might carry as much as 10 amps you want a good solder connection.
 You can check the quality of the solder joint by looking at the other side of the leads.
 A good connection is shown on the left lead, with a potentially weak one on the right lead.

 ![Solder Joint](./png/solder-joint.png)